antonnyst/circular-entity-broker/fake-company/README.md

 ```
 GET   /invoke/register - register fake_company with the broker, returns access token
 GET   /invoke/unregister - delete all products and request fake_company to be removed from the broker
+POST  /invoke/set_interrogation - register a url, set in the JSON body as parameter 'url' (port is added by fake_company), with the broker for interrogation
+POST  /invoke/unset_interrogation - unregister a url, set in the JSON body as parameter 'url' (port is added by fake_company), from the broker
 GET   /invoke/create?amount=X - generate X amount of new products (returns copies of the new products as json)
 GET   /invoke/update?amount=X - change the description of X amount of random products
 GET   /invoke/remove?amount=X - delete X amount of random products
 GET   /products - get all products currently belonging to fake_company

+GET   /invoke/setup - shorthand to register, set_interrogation and create 3 products
 ```

 ## Workflow